7RU7H/CTFs/HackTheBox/Retired-Machines/Monteverde/Monteverde-Helped-Through.md

 In fairnesss and kindness to myself from last year one of the nasty curves with HTB or PG or THM at some point is the requirement that preparing for OSCP mean remain relevant to something OSCP-like and the rabbit-holing of time of exploring new technologies.
 OSCP is not a cloud based Cert.
 Someone this box in a OSCP-like list because muh-AD, but it really is not its Azure AD Connected to On-premise AD.
 And ultimately part of the issue is that boxes are to be solved, but not ever knowing a technology - yes researching and RTFM, but is itself a rabbithole.
 One of the best pieces of advice that came from Offsec or HakLuke was go pillage every single OSCP cheatsheet and use some them I found so much that would have taken along time to acquire from videos.
 Especially technologies, they become much less grindy and intimidating in a scheduling sense once you have the look for these things, here some important information about Wordpress or Filetransfers go!

-The reason why Ippsec can not find the hostname is whether in modern Azure if this is either custom DNS aor Azure DNS if the latter `A Alias`.
+The reason why Ippsec can not find the hostname is whether in modern Azure if this is either custom DNS or Azure DNS if the latter with record aliasing.

 #### Azure DNS